deskara/zombieShooter/README.md

 Unused, from an attempt to make items transparent.
 ## Prefabs
 #### Base
+The base, the current sprite is a placeholder.
 #### BulkyZombie
 A zombie with high health and attack but low speed.
 #### bullet